junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 rewrite one of the times with demon that holy water doesn't work but saying "Christo" would do?

-with Knight of Hell maybe? demon knife can't kill them, maybe holy water won't to (S12E12)
+with Knight of Hell maybe? demon knife can't kill them, maybe holy water won't too (S12E12)

 case fic